What We Do Matters

 As a psychiatrist and neuroscientist, Dr. Kirch conducted research on the biological basis of and clinical treatments for severe neuropsychiatric disorders.
 Following the completion of his residency training at the University of Colorado Health Sciences Center, he joined the National Institute of Mental Health (NIMH) in Bethesda, Maryland, where he was named acting scientific director in 1993.
 His NIMH contributions were recognized when he was presented with the Outstanding Service Medal of the United States Public Health Service.

-Dr. Kirch is a member of several professional societies, including the American Psychiatric Association, American College of Psychiatrists, and American Medical Association, and currently serves as chair of the Washington Higher Education Secretariat and the Department of Veterans Affairs’ Special Medical Advisory Group.
-He was elected to the Institute of Medicine of the National Academies in 2007.
+Dr. Kirch is a member of several professional societies, including the American Psychiatric Association, American College of Psychiatrists, and American Medical Association, and currently serves as chair of the Washington Higher Education Secretariat and is a member of the board of directors of the American Council on Education.
+He was elected to the National Academy of Medicine, formerly the Institute of Medicine, in 2007.
+In 2014, he was named a Distinguished Life Fellow by the American Psychiatric Association.

-A native of Denver, Dr. Kirch received both his B.A. and M.D. degrees from the University of Colorado, which in 2002 presented him with its Silver and Gold Alumni Award.
+A native of Denver, Dr. Kirch received both his BA and MD degrees from the University of Colorado, which in 2002 presented him with its Silver and Gold Alumni Award.
 He has had an active career as a clinician and researcher, and has held medical faculty positions at Penn State, the Medical College of Georgia, and George Washington University.
-A prolific writer and public speaker, Dr. Kirch has published more than 125 articles and book chapters, and made numerous presentations to medical, educational, scientific, and advocacy organizations.
+A prolific writer and public speaker, Dr. Kirch has published more than 140 articles and book chapters, and made numerous presentations to medical, educational, scientific, and advocacy organizations.

 Download this biography of Dr. Kirch